developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/samples/payment/index.md

 * [Eclipse/ADT](/emdk-for-android/4-0/guide/emdksamples_eclipse)

 ##Using This Sample
-1. Bluetooth pair your Android device to the PD40 payment module.
+1. Bluetooth pair your Android device with the PD40 payment module.
 2. Launch the payment API sample.
 The initial screen should resemble the following.
     ![img](1.png)